4 Indians among 16 dead in Dubai building fire

-UAE: At least four Indians, including a couple from Kerala, were among the 16 people dead after a massive fire broke out in a residential building in Dubai that also injured nine people, a media report said on Sunday.
+DUBAI: Four Indians, including a couple from Kerala, were among 16 people dead after a massive fire broke out in a residential building in Dubai that also injured nine others, officials said on Sunday.

-The Dubai Civil Defence Operations Room was notified about the fire at a building in Dubai’s old neighbourhood of Al Ras at 12.35 pm on Saturday, Gulf News reported.

-The massive fire broke out on the fourth floor of the building and began spreading to other areas, the paper said.
+The fire broke out on the fourth floor of the building in the Al-Ras area, one of the oldest parts of Dubai, and began spreading to other areas, they said.

 A team from the Dubai Civil Defence headquarters arrived at the site of the blaze and began evacuating residents in the building.